Arachian/arachian.github.io/about.md

 ## Whoami

-I'm interested in anything to do with cybersecurity.
+I'm interested in anything to do with technology, but my passion lies in cybersecurity.
 I'm currently employed as a cyber defense operator (sounds cool, but not really).
 Anyway, I'll edit this later when I come up with something better.

 ### Things I want to do (in no particular order)